 There you have it!
 Now you know a little more about this not-so-American holiday.
 Care to join us in Leiden for the celebrations?

-Editor’s Note: This article was originally published on 21 November 2018, but has been updated on 6 November 2019 for your reading pleasure.
+Editor’s Note: This article was originally published in November 2018, and has been updated in November 2020 for your reading pleasure.